Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program

 Applicants must have the financial, legal, administrative, and operational capacity to carry out the objectives of the federal grant.
 They must have at least 3 years of documented evidence in providing agriculturally related education, training, or services to socially disadvantaged or veteran farmers and ranchers.

-Nonprofit organizations should provide a current 501(c)(3) of the Internal Revenue Code of 1986 certification, Articles of Incorporation dated at least three years prior to application, and must not engage in activities prohibited under Section 501(c)(3) of the Internal Revenue Code of 1986.
+Nonprofit organizations should provide a current 501(c)(3) of the Internal Revenue Code of 1986 certification in their application and Articles of Incorporation dated at least three years prior to application, and must not engage in activities prohibited under Section 501(c)(3) of the Internal Revenue Code of 1986.
 Applicants awaiting certification of nonprofit status by the IRS must submit documentation in their application.

 Documentary evidence examples may include: